MicrosoftDocs/dataexplorer-docs/data-explorer/flow.md

 ### Run async control command

-This action runs control command in async mode and returns its ID, state and status on completion. 'async' keyword is mandatory.
-It's always recommended to execute control commands in async mode so they keep running in the background.
-KQL commands can run for maximum of 1 hour.
-Also, you get an operation ID of the async command after execution that can be used with [.show operations OPERATION_ID_RETURNED_BY_CMD](kusto/management/operations.md) command to get the status and details of that async command.
+Use this action to run a [control command](kusto/management/index.md) asynchronously, which means it continues to run in the background.
+When the command is complete, the action returns an ID, state, and status.
+It's important to note that KQL commands can only run for a maximum of 1 hour.

-The following example triggers an async command to copy the sample 10 records from 'TransformedSysLogs' table to 'TargetTable'.
+For example, the following command triggers an async command to copy 10 records from the 'TransformedSysLogs' table to the 'TargetTable'.
+The 'async' keyword is required in the query.
+To check the status and details of an async command, use the [.show operations](kusto/management/operations.md) command with the ID returned by this action.

 :::image type="content" source="media/flow/flow-run-async-control-command.png" alt-text="Screenshot of Azure Data Explorer connector, showing the Run async control command action.":::